victorsmirnov/victorsmirnov/resume-en.md

 The company decided not to use GoLang for future development mainly for the following reasons.

-* It takes a lot of work for the company to hire qualified GoLang programmers.
+* It takes a lot of time for the company to hire qualified GoLang programmers.
 * It's difficult for the team to program using GoLang.
 * The company considered the risk of difficulties integrating the GoLang application with external services because of missing libraries.